extremecoder-rgb/BabyBuddy/README.md

-# BabyAdvisor Telegram Bot
+# BabyBuddy Telegram Bot

-BabyAdvisor is a Telegram bot designed to provide evidence-based parenting advice and support.
+BabyBuddy is a Telegram bot designed to provide evidence-based parenting advice and support.
 It helps parents get quick, reliable answers to common parenting questions and challenges.

 ## Features